Michael Levin (soldier): Death

+Funeral and legacy

+Levin was buried on August 3 at Mt.
+Herzl, Israel's national cemetery.
+Levin's death was credited with increasing interest from lone soldiers in serving in the IDF and improving the resources to support them.
+By 2014, there were more than 5,700 lone soldiers in the IDF.
+In addition, there were four Lone Soldier Centers set up in Levin's honor to provide housing, meals, and cultural acclimation support to lone soldiers.

 A memorial for Levin was erected at Ammunition Hill, Jerusalem, the site of a major battle during the Six-Day War of 1967.
 The Lone Soldier Center in Memory of Michael Levin was created in 2009 by a group of people who had served as "lone soldiers" in the IDF.
 The center operates from branches in Jerusalem, Tel Aviv, and Haifa.
 It provides services to lone soldiers such as help finding housing, counseling, and organized meals on Jewish holidays and the Jewish Sabbath.

 On August 1, 2011, the 5th anniversary ("yarzheit") of Levin's death according to the Gregorian calendar, a flag was flown over the US Capitol in his memory at the request of a man from his local area, Johnson Reynolds, who considered him both an Israeli and American hero.
 Upon receiving the flag from the architect of the Capitol, Reynolds, at the invitation of an IDF battalion commander, traveled with several friends to Israel and on September 21, 2011, accompanied by a member of the IDF, flew that flag over Levin's resting place at Mt.
 Herzl.
 On June 27, 2012 they presented the flag to Levin's parents, Mark and Harriet Levin, in a case with the assistance of Consul General Daniel Kutner of the Israeli consulate of Philadelphia.